 These and many other potential features will be incredibly difficult to create in a reliable way, but the technology is mostly there, or will be soon.
 Watch this space….
 (Pun fully intended!)

-So with the new release of Apple Watch Series 4 at the start of May 2019, much of the above has become reality.
+We published this article back in 2017 – with the new release of Apple Watch Series 4 at the start of May 2019, much of the above has become reality.

-Real-time heart monitoring and ECG readings
+New Feature: Real-time heart monitoring and ECG readings

 The watch now claims to be able to give a live ECG reading on your watch or phone, via an ECG app.
 It does this through a new sensor in the ‘Digital Crown’ which along with the existing HR sensor on the wrist, completes the circuit between a wearer’s heart and both arms.